sjentsch/lsjDocs/Ch06/Ch06_DataHandling_5.rst

 that one needs to split a variable up into several different variables, each corresponding to one subgroup.
 For instance, in our |nightgarden|_ data set, I might want to create subsets of the ``utterance`` variable for every character.
-One can achieve this by creating new computed variables that makes use of the ``FILTER()`` function with two arguments, the variable that needs to be split into groups and a filter expression (like the one that we used above) for selecting a particular subgroup:
+One can achieve this by :ref:`creating new computed variables
+<create_computed_vars>` that make use of the ``FILTER()`` function.
+The
+function has two arguments: the variable that needs to be split into groups and a filter expression (like the one that we used above) for selecting a specific
+subgroup:

 .. code-block:: text